MUTANT: A Recipe for Multilingual Tokenizer Design: Experiments and Results

 Next, we evaluate how tokenization impacts end-to-end model efficiency.
-We trained two 1B-parameter models under identical conditions: one with our tokenizer and one with the LLaMA tokenizer of similar vocabulary size.
-We then evaluated inference efficiency over 200 samples spanning Indic languages and English, with varying input lengths.
-Latency\footnote{\url{https://tinyurl.com/4e7nh7c8}} was measured using standard metrics, including Time-To-First-Token (TTFT), Output Throughput (OTPT), and Input Sequence Length (ISL), across 200 instances with 5 warm-up requests and results averaged over 10 runs.
-Experiments were served on 8 H100 GPUs using Triton Inference Server as backend, with a maximum generation limit of 256 new tokens.
-Our tokenizer yields clear efficiency gains (Table \ref{tab:model-latency}).
-These gains stem from improved compression: shorter token sequences encode more information per token, thereby lowering per-request computation without compromising expressivity.
+We train two 1B-parameter models under identical conditions: one with our tokenizer and one with the LLaMA tokenizer of similar vocabulary size.
+We then evaluate inference efficiency over 200 samples spanning Indic languages and English, with varying input lengths.
+Latency\footnote{\url{https://tinyurl.com/4e7nh7c8}} was measured using standard metrics, including Time-To-First-Token (TTFT), Output Throughput (OTPT), and Input Sequence Length (ISL), across 200 instances ( See Appendix \ref{app:lat-otpt} for details) with 5 warm-up requests and results averaged over 10 runs.
+Experiments were done on 8 H100 GPUs using Triton Inference Server as backend, with a maximum generation limit of 256 new tokens.
+Our tokenizer yields clear efficiency gains (Table \ref{tab:model-latency}) which stem from improved compression: shorter token sequences encode more information per token, thereby lowering per-request computation without compromising expressivity.
 Overall, this demonstrates that tokenizer design directly shapes not only pretraining efficiency but also real-world deployment latency, making it a critical factor for practical model performance.